psychemedia/storytelling-notes/and-the-girl-played-on.md

 But as the witch waited, there was no sign of Anwen.
 There were no footsteps on the stairs.
 The old woman waited; and waited, and waited some more.
 She looked out of the window.

-"Aargghhhh...." she screamed. " Bag of Bones, where are you, get up, get up,  the tree is bare: Anwen has discovered our secret.
+"Aargghhhh...." she screamed.
+"Bag of Bones, where are you, get up, get up, the tree is bare: Anwen has discovered our secret.
 She's stolen the leaves."

 She ran down the stairs...
 Saw the rope, and the collar, empty in the pig sty: "arrghh, she's freed the young man.
 They're escaping to the forest, that's where I'd go.
 Get up, get up, and set off after them.
 Get up, get up, and bring me back whatever you can find".